Iota Alpha Pi: History

 In 1969, Iota Alpha Pi established new chapters at the University of Maryland College Park and Hunter College Park Avenue.
 In July 1971, the international headquarters voted to disband Iota Alpha Pi (Heller).
 Two chapters went on to affiliate into other national sororities.
 The Beta Alpha chapter at Penn State joined Alpha Epsilon Phi, while the Upsilon chapter at Rider University eventually affiliated with Delta Phi Epsilon.
 As of 2008, some alumni continue to hold reunions and other events.
 However, no formal organization exists to coordinate these gatherings.

-Insignia
+In October 2023, Barbara Cardarelli and Cheyanne Weiner restarted Iota Alpha Pi's Alpha chapter at Hunter with the support of Alumni from multiple chapters.

+Symbols

 The original name of the sorority was J.A.P.
 Their publication was The J.A.P.
 Bulletin.
-With the name change to Iota Alpha Pi, the magazine was also renamed: The Heights.
+With the name change to Iota Alpha Pi, the magazine was also renamed The Heights.